ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 customizable and the base interfaces were designed with algorithm developers in mind.

-Implementing concrete ``GlobalClassSelector`` leverage subcomponents described below.
+To implementing concrete ``GlobalClassSelector`` instances, leverage the subcomponents described below.

 .. mermaid::